theminstack/styled/README.md

 - Future-proof CSS support
 - Server side rendering
 - Compatibility
-  - Support React >= 16.14.0
+  - React >= 16.14.0
-  - Support IE >= 11
+  - ES2017/ES8 (eg. recent versions of Chrome, Edge, Safari, and Firefox)
-  - Support Webpack tree-shaking
+  - Webpack tree-shakable

 There are also some things that are non-goals.
 They were considered, and then the choice was made to explicitly not include support for them.